 Brushing or combing hair is a self-care task that most children can master during their preschool years.
 Keep the things your child will need in one place.
 A girl may have a comb and brush, barrettes, hair bands, and other decorative items that can be kept in small containers, baskets, or boxes.
 Preschool-age boys probably have just a comb and brush.

-When teaching your child how to comb or brush her hair, work from behind her, using hand-under-hand or hand-over-hand.
-She’ll probably need a lot of practice before she’s able to do any sort of styling on her own.
-But even if you have to fix or neaten her hair, give your child a chance to do it herself first.
-Talk to her about how you’re fixing her hair and how other children wear theirs so she learns what styles like ponytails, braids, and bangs mean.
+When teaching your child how to comb or brush their hair, work from behind, using hand-under-hand.
+They will probably need a lot of practice before being able to do any sort of styling on their own.
+But even if you have to fix or neaten their hair, give your child a chance to do it themself first.
+Talk to your child about how you’re fixing their hair and how other children wear theirs so they learn what styles like ponytails, braids, and bangs mean.